Groestlcoin/electrumx-grs/docs/HOWTO.rst

 your own is probably adequate unless paranoid.
 The paranoid might also want to create another user account for the daemontools logging process.
-The sample scripts and these instructions assume it is all under one account which I have called *electrumx*.
+The sample scripts and these instructions assume it is all under one account which I have called *electrumx-grs*.

-Next create a directory where the database will be stored and make it writeable by the electrumx account.
+Next create a directory where the database will be stored and make it writeable by the electrumx-grs account.
 I recommend this directory live on an SSD::

     mkdir /path/to/db_directory
-    chown electrumx /path/to/db_directory
+    chown electrumx-grs /path/to/db_directory

 Process limits
 --------------

-You must ensure the ElectrumX process has a large open file limit.
+You must ensure the ElectrumX-GRS process has a large open file limit.
 During sync it should not need more than about 1,024 open files.
 When serving it will use approximately 256 for LevelDB plus the number of incoming connections.
 It is not unusual to have 1,000 to 2,000 connections being served, so I suggest you set your open files limit to at least 2,500.

-Note that setting the limit in your shell does *NOT* affect ElectrumX unless you are invoking ElectrumX directly from your shell.
-If you are using `systemd`, you need to set it in the `.service` file (see `contrib/systemd/electrumx.service`_).
+Note that setting the limit in your shell does *NOT* affect ElectrumX-GRS unless you are invoking ElectrumX-GRS directly from your shell.
+If you are using `systemd`, you need to set it in the `.service` file (see `contrib/systemd/electrumx-grs.service`_).

 Using daemontools